mgama1/mgama1.github.io/_posts/2024-10-2-secretmessage.md

 ```
 This function searches for the binary pattern representing '\eom' starting from position s.
 If the pattern is found, the function returns its index, marking the end of the message.
 Otherwise, it returns False, indicating that the end marker wasn’t found.

-Finally that we have all the tools that we need, let's read an image and find out its dimensions
+Now that we have all the necessary tools, let’s load an image and look up its dimensions.

 ```python
 img=cv2.imread('puppy.jpg')
 height=img.shape[0]